Groovy Tutorial: Map Example

 4 e: 5

-Find from the Map
+Find on the Map

 def map1 = [a: 1, b: 2, c: 3, d: 4, e: 5]